ivan006/Course-Work--Notes/Web-dev/Wordpress-made-easy/readme.md

 	- Header
 	- General
 - Action
-	- Change style to "full screen" "medium" or "transparent"
+	- Change style to "full screen" "medium" or "transparent" or "top menu"
 	- Uncheck "header border bottom"
 	- If you opted for "transparent" change the background color to black and reduce the alpha
 	- Disactivate the eyeball on "search form" and "social buttons"